NuclearQuads/nuclearquads.github.io/rhusage/rhusage.md

 ## Address when connected to the NuclearHazard wifi

-Use this to connect with SSH or to access the web interface.
+Use one of these addresses to connect with SSH or to access the web interface.

 `10.42.0.1` or `rotorhazard.local`